tbersez/Allmine/docs/Quick Start guide.rst

           --cluster "sbatch" -n

 Check the output to ensure that your run is properly configured.
-If no, return to configurtion step to correct errors.
+If not, return to configuration step to correct errors.
 If yes, run :

 .. code-block:: bash